dacowan2/RecSys-final/README.md

 3) Run SIM.
 4) Run LCVSIM, enter 'ii-cf' and the hyperparameters of the model.

+### MF-SGD

+In order to evaluate the MF-SGD model:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run T, enter Y. This will create train and test splits.
+4) Run MF-SGD.
+Follow the pop-up questions and continue.
+Results will follow.

+### MF-SGD

+In order to evaluate the MF-ALS model:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run T, enter Y. This will create train and test splits.
+4) Run MF-ALS.
+Follow the pop-up questions and continue.
+Results will follow.

 ### TFIDF

 In order to evaluate the TFIDF model: